-All spices were whole or in seed form, I used my mill to turn them into a powder.
-This can then be applied to any savoury or sweet meal, it is most delicious sprinkled over warm fruits for a light flavoursome snack or over some steamed green veggies or a well dressed salad.
+With all spices whole or in seed form, I use my mill to turn them into a powder.
+This can then be applied to any savoury or sweet meal.
+It is most delicious sprinkled over warm fruits for a light flavoursome snack or over some steamed green veggies or a well dressed salad.

-• Pippali supports Agni and helps digest Ama while clearing the channels.
+• Pippali supports the Agni (digestive fire) and helps digest Ama (improperly digested foods) while clearing the channels.
 Therefore the negative effect of over eating excessively rich foods can be gradually negated.

 • Ajwan seeds is a digestive, mild laxative and corrects the flow of Vata and removing Kapha.
-It also kills parasites in the GIT.
+It also kills parasites in the gastrointestinal tract.

 • Cinnamon reduces aggravated Vata.
 It aids in circulation, respiratory, nervous and digestive systems.